We are excited to announce a second round of rebates, beginning September 14, 2020!

 Can commercial and industrial accounts receive credit too?

 Commercial and industrial businesses are not eligible for rebates.
 It is limited to residential customers.
+If you are unsure if your account is eligible for a rebate, please call 360-887-3557.

 Can I combine receipts to reach the $25 limit?